Core Beliefs

 Satan: Also Known as the Devil

-We believe him to be a personal being (Matthew 4:1-11), powerful (Jude 9), and eternally defeated (Revelation 20:10).
-His mission is to promulgate or teach lies that confuse and destroy the people of God (John 8:44, John 10:10)
+We believe Satan to be a personal being (Matthew 4:1-11), powerful (Jude 9), and eternally defeated (Revelation 20:10).
+His mission is to promote his evil agenda against all good through lies that confuse and harm God's people

 Human Relationships

-We believe, by sincere conviction and by God’s divine precepts that the gift of a sexual relationship is exclusive to one man and one woman in a lifelong marriage.
+We believe, by sincere conviction and by God's divine precepts, that the gift of a sexual relationship is exclusive to one man and one woman in a lifelong marriage.
 1 Corinthians 6:13; 1 Corinthians 6:18-20; Hebrews 13:4

 The Lord's Supper